MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 * If you’re using Visual Studio without the debugger, Hot Reload only works for .NET apps targeting .NET 6+.
 * If you’re using the Visual Studio debugger to run your app, but you’ve disabled `Enable Hot Reload and Edit and Continue when debugging` in settings, Hot Reload isn't supported.
 * Release or custom build configurations aren't supported.
 Your project must use the `Debug` build configuration.
-* If you're targeting a F# or .NET Native project.
+* If you're targeting an F# or .NET Native project.
 * Some startup or compile optimizations are not supported in .NET Hot Reload.
 For example, if your project's debug profile is configured in the following ways, .NET Hot Reload isn't supported:
   * [Trimming](/dotnet/core/deploying/trimming/trimming-options) is enabled for your project.
 For example, it's not supported if `PublishTrimmed` is set to True in your project file for the debug profile.
   * [ReadyToRun](/dotnet/core/deploying/ready-to-run) is enabled for your project.
 For example, it's not supported if `PublishReadyToRun` is set to True in your project file for the debug profile.